-I love supporting musicians, especially women musicians who often don’t have a voice in this still male-dominated industry.
-I wanted to show the (male) world that we’re all around… you just have to open your eyes!
+I love supporting the musicians who often don’t have a voice in this industry.
+Whether they’re a *gasp* woman, people of color, transgender, nonbinary, queer or from other marginalized communities.
+I wanted to show the world that we’re all around… you just have to open your eyes!
 Plus, I wanted to listen to new music that I might not have heard otherwise.

 Who’s behind the podcast?

 I’m your host, June Owatari, a musician and freelance writer.
 I’ve performed in San Diego band Mariel, have my own solo project Raymond the Sparrow, and have been published in Edible San Diego, PASTE Magazine, and others.

 Under the Wait Think Fast moniker, Glenn Greggs provides the cold, hard cash to host the podcast.
 We’ve been friends since our improv days in high school, and we’ve continued to bounce ideas and critiques for our scripts, stories, and fledgling creative ideas for the past decade.
 In Chicago, they immersed themself in the theatre scene: they were a co-creator of cult comedy show The Telethon, performed for Neo Futurists and Blewt!
 Productions, and read for The Paper Machete.
 Glenn also has a weekly show at WCOMFM that features radio plays from North Carolina-based playwrights.

 Who else has helped?

 Lety Beers of San Diego rockers Schizophonics (and so many other projects) was the first to